test-kitchen/test-kitchen/docs/content/docs/reference/reboots.md

     weight: 35
 ---

-Test Kitchen has support for enduring reboots initiated by a Chef provisioner.
+Test Kitchen has support for enduring reboots initiated by a Chef Infra provisioner.

 ```
 provisioner: